Gewerber/gewerber-docs/TECHNICAL_SPECIFICATION.md

 ---

 ### 3.5 Banking Module
-**🔒 Closed**
-- PSD2 banking API integration
-- Automatic transaction import
-- Categorization rules
-- Reconciliation with invoices
-- Multi-bank support
-- Multi-currency accounts
+**🔒 Closed** — PSD2 banking integration, transaction import, and reconciliation.
+Implemented in a private repository; see the [Roadmap](ROADMAP.md) for the public overview.

 ---

 ### 3.6 Employees Module
-**🔒 Closed**
-- Employee profiles
-- Time tracking per employee
-- Payroll export
-- Vacation & sick leave tracking
-- Mini-job / Midijob support
-- Permissions & roles
+**🔒 Closed** — employee profiles, per-employee time tracking, and payroll export.
+Implemented in a private repository; see the [Roadmap](ROADMAP.md) for the public overview.

 ---